Beyond the Badge

 Walls didn’t know anyone in San Francisco so he was grateful when a family allowed him to stay with them.

-After a few weeks, the Captain told he would be transferred to the California Rehabilitation Center (or CRC) in Norco.
+After a few weeks, the captain said he would be transferred to the California Rehabilitation Center (or CRC) in Norco.
 In 1975, he began his new assignment.

 Officer Walls sees changes over the years